aditya9211/Blur-and-Clear-Classification/README.md

 1. Training Part :
     **train.py**
- 	which train the neural network with given images and stores the parameters to disk
+ 	which train the neural network with given images and stores the trained parameters and splitted train, test set to disk

 2. Testing Part :
     __test.py__
- 	test the neural network with images stored by train.py
+ 	test the neural network with test data stored by train.py

-3. Predict Part
+3. Predict Part :
     __predict.py__
-	predict the label of images(Good/Bad) provided by argument
+	predict the label of images(Good/Bad)
+	provided by argument while calling

+4. Config File :
+    __config.py__
+	contains list of constanst used by files or hyper-parameters which can be changed
+	byediting this file

+5. Utiltities Part :
+    __utils.py__
+    	helper functions or coomon function among used in train, test and predict

 `Model has 3 Layers`
 `Containing`